 Dill is an annual herb widely grown in Europe and Asia.
 Its seeds and leaves are used to flavor food.
 It is a good source of Vitamin A and has several health benefits, which includes its famed anti-inflammatory qualities and ability to improve digestive health.
-Dill is easy to grow in your greenhouse if you follow this simple guide.
+This simple guide to easily grow dill in your greenhouse will excite you even more!

-- Sow dill seeds in 0.25-inch deep furrows that are at leat 18 inches apart.
-The soil should have temperatures between 60 and 70 degrees Fahrenheit.
+- Sow dill seeds in about a quarter of an inch deep furrows that are at least 18 inches apart.

 - Work the ground around the plant to remove weeds since the plant does poorly when smothered by weeds.